 Walthew House Services

 Walthew House aims to provide inclusive and accessible support services for people in Stockport who are living with a sensory loss.
-The provision of these services is influenced by the needs and opinions of service users, with each activity catered to meet these needs.

 Classes and Activities

 Each week a range of classes and activities take place at Walthew House.
 Details of these are provided below.

 10:00am - 1:30pm Art and Craft Club

 10:00am - 1:30pm Luncheon Club (with entertainment)